If your window frames are looking a little worn down, a paint refresher can be just the thing to give them a new look.

 - Vacuum cleaner

 - The first step is to decide on a colour scheme for your window frames.
-Feel free to browse our colour charts for inspiration.
+Feel free to browse our colours for inspiration.
 Remember to choose a sheen level that suits your home.

 - Before you start painting, lay down a drop sheet for easy clean up and start by prepping your windows.